 Each elastomer type has a specific working temperature range, however this will be influenced by many factors: media compatibility, dynamic or static operation and seal design being several of these.

 Many factors affect the service temperature of elastomers.
 All dynamic and shock loads should be avoided at temperatures below the minus limit of a given compound.
 However, elastomers stored in static conditions, below the low temperature flexible range, will recover full physical properties during the warm-up period.
 At elevated temperatures, consideration must be given to the long term running limit and the short term peak limit of each elastomer.
 Elastomers exposed to the extreme limit can suffer an accelerated loss of flexibility, resulting in excessive compression set.
 This can dramatically shorten effective sealing life.
 Also there is an influence in volume swell and age hardening at high temperatures, dependent on compound type.

 The temperature guide below is generic for each elastomer type.
 We have developed particular compounds which exhibit improved upper or lower temperature performance.
-Please consult our Material Science department on +44(0)1202 854300
+To find out more contact our Material Science department on +44(0)1202 854300.

 Click the image to enlarge

 The term hardness is the measure of a material’s resistance to a set deforming force exerted by a given standard indentation implement over a defined length of time.
 Hardness is measured in degree units of IRHD (International Rubber Hardness Degrees).
 It is generally the unit of measure on standard dimensioned test pieces.
 It is also the unit used for measuring the finished component (e.g. o-ring cross section) by the Micro Hardness Test.
 Standard compounds are nominally 70 IRHD.
 Superior can, however, provide compounds from 30-90 IRHD range, depending upon material type.
 Selection of hardness is dependent upon specific application requirements.
 For example:

 - deform more readily under load (e.g. cover/housing assembly) conform to surface irregularities